 8. You Have Irritable Bowel Syndrome

 Ah, the very common IBS.
-This genuinely lovely disease doesn't just feature flatulence on its own: it combines severe digestive system sensitivity (usually in the large intestine) with abdominal cramps, bloating, diarrhea, and constipation.
-It's often lifelong and seems to possibly have a genetic component, though it's not entirely clear what causes it yet.
-Up to 20 percent of the Western world might suffer from it, though, so you're definitely not on your own if this is your final diagnosis.
+This condition doesn't just feature flatulence on its own: It combines severe digestive sensitivity (usually in the large intestine) with stomach pain, bloating, diarrhea, mucus in the stools, and infrequent bowel habits, according to Tabib.
+“IBS affects about one in five Americans and is more common in women,” he tells Bustle.
+“The onset of symptoms usually begins around age 20.”
+It's often lifelong and may have a genetic component, though it's not entirely clear what causes it yet.
+Up to 20% of the Western world might have IBS, so you're definitely not on your own if this is your final diagnosis.

 9. You Might Be Going Through Hormonal Shifts

 Hormonal upheaval, it's been suggested, can be responsible for intestinal shifts and corresponding amounts of flatulence.
-Menopausal women often report an uptick in their gas levels, as do pregnant women (though that's often to do with pressure on intestinal systems by the growing fetus).
-But it's not clear if hormonal changes are actually the culprit, or if menopausal women are actually suffering from a coinciding of symptoms: their hormone levels are changing and their digestive system is agong, and the two might not actually affect one another all that much.
+Menopausal women often report an uptick in their gas levels, as do pregnant women (though that may be due to pressure on intestinal systems by the growing fetus).
+“It’s possible, but not entirely clear whether hormonal changes cause more gas, or whether post-menopausal women may just be experiencing changes to several of their systems at once,” Tabib notes.
 Stay tuned for more research on this one.

 This article was originally published on